 Hispanic weight = 1.29

 County A weight = 0.79

 W 35-44 weight = 1.23

-This would compute to an overall weight of 1.25 ( $1.29 \times 0.79 \times 1.23$ ).
+This would compute to an overall weight of 1.25 (1.29 x 0.79 x 1.23).
 The final Diary PPDV or PPM weight would be equal to the model population divided by the model In-Tab (or average weight) times 1.25.
-Example: If the model population was 82,500 and the In-Tab was 165, the average weight would be 500; with a weighting factor of 1.25, the example respondent would have a final weight of $500 \times 1.25$ , or 625.
+Example: If the model population was 82,500 and the In-Tab was 165, the average weight would be 500; with a weighting factor of 1.25, the example respondent would have a final weight of 500 x 1.25, or 625.
 This weight is the number of persons that the respondent represents.

-In non-embedded condensed Metros, data collected during two survey periods are combined in each release of a Radio Market Report/eBook.
+In non-embedded condensed Metros, data collected during two survey periods are combined in each release of a Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.
 For example, data to be included in the Fall 2013 report included data collected during the 24 weeks of the Fall 2013 and Spring 2013 surveys.
-For estimates published in a Radio Market Report/eBook in these Metros, we derive PPDVs as described above for each individual survey period and then divide them in half, so that the sum of the PPDVs for all In-Tab diaries returned during the two-survey reporting period will approximate population estimates for each marginal class.
+For estimates published in a Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service in these Metros, we derive PPDVs as described above for each individual survey period and then divide them in half, so that the sum of the PPDVs for all In-Tab diaries returned during the two-survey reporting period will approximate population estimates for each marginal class.